httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Specifying Client Behaviour {#clients}

-In general, applications using HTTP ought to align their expectations for client behaviour as closely as possible with that of Web browsers, to avoid interoperability issues when they are used.
+An application's expectations for client behaviour ought to be closely aligned with those of Web browsers, to avoid interoperability issues when they are used.

 One way to do this is to define it in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP.